4 Reasons You Should Use a Credit Card

 2. Keeping Records

 Credit cards are one of the easiest ways to track your spending.
 When coupled with a program like Microsoft Money or Quicken, you can easily see where your money is going and keep track of how your spending is changing from month to month.
-Some companies are adding management features into their accounts so you can categories charges online and view the totals for each categories even without downloading them to your computer.
+Some companies are adding management features into their accounts so you can categorize charges online and view the totals for each category even without downloading them to your computer.

 3. Cash Back and Rewards Points

 Most credit cards have some type of rewards program.
-Generally these will give you 1% of the total of your purchases back in cash, points toward airline tickets, gift certificates for stores, etc. When looking for a credit card compare these reward programs.
+Generally these will give you 1% of the total of your purchases back in cash, points toward airline tickets, gift certificates for stores, etc. When looking for a credit card, compare these reward programs.
 Some only give you the equivalent of .05% back.

 4. Other Benefits